 Skills training goes international at Faculty event

-ADVOCACY skills training will have a truly international flavour at a special four-day course organised by the Faculty.
+ADVOCACY skills training will have a truly international flavour this week at a special course organised by the Faculty.

-Instructors and delegates from several countries, including South Africa, Australia and Malaysia, are being invited to join their Scottish colleagues to pool ideas and expertise.
+Instructors and delegates from several countries, including South Africa, Australia and Malaysia, have joined Scottish colleagues to pool ideas and expertise.

-The course will concentrate on advocates and barristers with less than seven years’ experience – 20 from the Scottish Bar and 20 from other Bars.
+The four-day course is concentrating on advocates and barristers with less than seven years’ experience at their respective Bars.
 They will study a civil claim for damages arising from a road accident, with training delivered by Scottish and international facilitators.

 Neil Mackenzie, the Faculty’s Director of Training and Education, said: “Across the world, Bars provide excellent training to their members, so that they may best serve the needs of their societies.
 Whenever I train with the internationally-recognised instructors from these Bars, I am struck not just by the rich exchange of ideas that flows from working together, but even more by how much we have in common.